tbm05/Defensive-Transition-Pressing-Analysis-Denmark-Women-s-Euro-Qualifiers/README.md

 Project files and analysis report.
+See the document under Releases.